sparkylee/LeetCode/README.md

 Thesere solutions are independently-developed without consulting any other references.
-Being updated to match https://leetcode.com/u/sparky/
+Being updated to match the author's leetcode profile https://leetcode.com/u/sparky/